hosseiniii/15-puzzle-solver-AI/README.md

-# Numbers Puzzle
+# 15 Puzzle Solver
-## AI First Project
+## AI Project
-Gets mixed Number Puzzle And Clears it.
+Gets mixed Number Puzzle And Solves it with uninformed method.